GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/data-platform-foundations/02-resources/README.md

 To create the resources, copy the output of the environment step (**project_ids**) and paste it into the `terraform.tvars`:

-- Specify your variables in a `terraform.tvars`
+- Specify your variables in a `terraform.tvars`, you can use the ouptu from the environment stage

 ```tfm
 project_ids = {